 What training?
 In this economy, a lot of people are turning to housecleaning to pay the bills.
 I clean my own house so not only do I know how to clean, but I also know these 13 simple housecleaning tricks you’ll wish you knew sooner.

 Think our insurance will cover you

 Hmm, maybe not.
 Insurance companies expect us to be trained professionals, so if we use the wrong product on your expensive furnishings, the insurance company might deny the claim.

 Come home unexpectedly every once in a while and see what we’re doing.
-Good housecleaners won’t watch your TV, talk on the phone, or eat on your bed or react to any cheesy pick up lines.
+Good housecleaners won’t watch your TV, talk on the phone, eat on your bed or react to any cheesy pick up lines.

 I know more than you think